-A dissertation, which is a paper required to earn a PhD or Master’s degree, is perhaps one of the longest papers you will write in your scholarly journey.
+A dissertation, which is a paper required to earn a Ph.D. or Master’s degree, is perhaps one of the most extended papers you will write in your scholarly journey.
 Because they illustrate advanced understanding, they should be meticulously written, clear, and organized.

 An optional section to appreciate everyone who gave you a hand in the research.
 This could include family, research assistants, laboratory supervisors, etc.

-A brief summary that is between 150 and 300 words.
+A summary that is normally between 150 and 300 words.
 Most readers will read the abstract first before deciding whether your paper is valuable to them.
 This should be written once you are done with the other sections.

-Table of Contents
+4. Table of Contents

 An overview of the dissertation’s structure, which helps the reader easily navigate the document.
 Microsoft Word allows you to generate this section automatically.

-List of Tables and Figures
+5. List of Tables and Figures

 Itemizes all figures, data, and tables that appear on your dissertation in a numbered list.
 The insert feature tab on MS word will come in handy when creating this section.

-List of Abbreviations
+6. List of Abbreviations

-Includes a list of all abbreviations used in the paper, and puts them down in alphabetic order.
+Includes a list of all abbreviations used in the paper and puts them down in alphabetic order.

-It’s a good idea to explain specialized terms you deem difficult for your readers.
+It is a good idea to explain specialized terms you deem difficult for your readers.
 Also, remember to put them down in alphabetic order.

 Contains a review of all existing research studies about your topic of interest.
 This could be a collection of books and journals that you will closely evaluate to draw a connection between them and your central thesis.